p-dawadi/MetadataCompleteness/README.md

 ### `alignment/`

+- `Sp_16S_clean_SILVA.fasta` — the SILVA-screened candidate set (354
+  unaligned 16S rRNA sequences, 1,207-1,573 bp) that was the direct input to
+  MAFFT: the 350 curated records plus the four additional GenBank records (see `data/`), screened against the SILVA ribosomal RNA gene database to confirm 16S rRNA gene identity before alignment (see manuscript Methods:
+  Sequence alignment).
+Its 354 accessions match `Aligned.Strepto.aln`'s 354
+  tip labels exactly.
 - `Aligned.Strepto.aln` — the final multiple sequence alignment (354
-  sequences, 2,310 aligned positions), built de novo with MAFFT v7.526 in UGENE desktop (v53.1) among the retrieved sequences themselves.
-The candidate sequences were screened against the SILVA ribosomal RNA gene database beforehand to confirm 16S rRNA gene identity (see manuscript
-  Methods: Sequence alignment); SILVA was not itself the MAFFT alignment reference, and no SILVA reference sequences are present among the 354 aligned/tree sequences (see `code/check_no_reference_sequences.py`) — used as input to IQ-TREE.
+  sequences, 2,310 aligned positions), built de novo with MAFFT v7.526 in UGENE desktop (v53.1) from `Sp_16S_clean_SILVA.fasta`.
+SILVA was used only for the screening step above, not as the MAFFT alignment reference itself, and no SILVA reference sequences are present among the 354 aligned/tree sequences (see `code/check_no_reference_sequences.py`) — this alignment is used as input to IQ-TREE.

 ### `phylogenetics/`